KUMARTEJASSINGH/Lg-Task2-Flutter/README.md

-# task2
+## Task-2

 A new Flutter project.

 ## Getting Started

-This project for Liquid Galaxy Pre-selection purpose.
+This project is for Liquid Galaxy Pre-selection.